Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 Boss Nass

-C-3PO from Episode 1 before he was completed (without his gold armour)
+C-3PO from Episode 1 before he was completed (without his gold armor)

 Chancellor Valorum and Coruscant Guard, 2 pack set